 Dropping/Adding a Course

-A course level change due to academic difficulty is only considered when: A request from a parent or guardian is made; the student has demonstrated sincere effort to succeed; and the student, parent, teacher and school counselor are in agreement regarding the change.
+A course level change due to academic difficulty is only considered when: A request from a parent or guardian is made; the student has demonstrated sincere effort to succeed; and the student, parent, teacher, school counselor, and administration are in agreement regarding the change.
 A course change form would need to be completed by all parties.

 Advanced Placement (AP) Courses